Team-GhostLand/GhostLand7/README.md

 - Bye, SVC-DC Bridge! (it's incompatible with our ARM-based server)
 - Turned on clouds in options (to „fancy”)
 - T'was a very painful choice.....
 But Dynamic Surroundings is now client-optional.
-- Dynamic Crosshair, Traveler's Ttles and Fusion now correctly self-identify as CLO+SVX (x2) and SVX respectively (some update broke them, idk)
+- Dynamic Crosshair, Traveler's Titles and Fusion now correctly self-identify as CLO+SVX (x2) and SVX respectively (some update broke them, idk)
 - Added `observable_announce` to overrides, so that it shuts the f up

 ### 7a15